wp-plugins/wp-rss-multi-importer/readme.txt

 * Headline bold weight
 * Style of the Today and Earlier tags
 * If using excerpt, symbol or word you want to indicate More..
+* Width of leading image in the excerpt

 == Frequently Asked Questions ==